arakis/multi-ssh/README.md

 ## multi-ssh

 `multi-ssh` is a command-line utility designed to simplify the management of simultaneous SSH connections to multiple remote servers.
 It leverages `tmux` to create organized sessions, allowing you to interact with servers in separate panes within a single window or in individual windows per server.
-Features include synchronized input across panes, executing commands on all servers, copying files using `rsync`, and customizable configurations via an INI file.
+Features include synchronized input across panes, executing commands on all servers, copying files using `rsync`, and customizable configurations via a config file.

 ## Usage